malikrashidk/tooltrace/browser-extension/README.md

 If the above doesn't work:
 1. Click the extension icon in your toolbar
-2. Verify it shows "Connected to SaaS Hub"
+2. Verify it shows "Connected to Tool Trace"
 3. Visit any SaaS tool website
 4. The extension will detect it automatically